-- Be sure to have existing social channels in place, such as official Twitter and Facebook profiles and engage your clients before things go into disaster mode.
+- Be sure to have existing social channels in place, leveraging official Twitter, Instagram and Facebook profiles to engage your clients before things go into disaster mode.
 Once you have a social networking profile, use it to interact with your clients and be proactive in addressing their concerns.
-Your clients will then recognize that Twitter or Facebook is the preferable medium to use when you need an answer fast.
+Your clients will then recognise that Twitter, Instagram and Facebook are the preferable mediums to use when you need an answer fast.
 This will reduce load on your telephone system, which seems to be a critical point of failure in communicating with your client in a disaster situation.

 - Select certain positions in your company as stand-ins to man the social media channels when disaster strikes.
 Your social media team will quickly become overwhelmed in an extreme situation.
 If you have a trained backup team that can log-in to the social media channels and start fending queries in a matter of minutes, your social media channels will remain functional even when your website has crashed and your phone system buckles under load.

 - Have a definite internal channel for communication.
 Generally a large company such as a hotel will have a dedicated PR department.
 Protocol should be put in place that this main point of contact can quickly share critical information with all client facing roles.
 This helps to reduce the amount of conflicting information that will be fed clients as they desperately try to get information.
 The information should be detailed and realistic.
 Do not promise that everything will be fixed in 5 minutes.

 - Encourage and allow your hotels staff to use social networks in a regulated fashion.
 While social media can deal a severe blow to productivity, some social media activity can be good.
 If you allow access to social media site before work hours and during lunch, your employees will be familiar with the technology and be better able to use it when disaster strikes.